wrkode/kairos-capi/README.md

 # Kairos CAPI Provider

-<span style="background-color: #ff0; color: #000; padding: 2px 4px;">Important: repo is under active development and not ready for production or testing deployments.</span>
+**Important: This repo is under active development and not ready for production or testing deployments.**

 Cluster API providers for Kairos OS.